 Clean bills must be submitted within the time frame identified in your contract, or within 12 months of the date services are provided, and in accordance with any applicable laws.
 Failure to submit bills correctly will result in the rejection and return of bills.
 You will receive a notice from the carrier or administrator in the event your bills are being withheld from bill pricing and payment while compensability is being determined.

-If you have questions about submitting claims to us, please call the injured workers’ employer, workers’ compensation carrier, auto liability insurer or TPA for instructions on how to submit a bill.
+If you have questions about submitting claims to us, call the injured workers’ employer, workers’ compensation carrier, auto liability insurer or TPA for instructions on how to submit a bill.

 Your bills may not be processed if you omit: